seanhess/runtime-types/README.md

 Validation Example
 ------------------

-You can use this description to create validators for your types
+You can use the object provided by `readFile` to create validators for your types

     var types = require('runtime-types')
     var validate = require('runtime-types/validate')